p-cap/L3-Diary/3-Mar/4-Mar/Readme.md

 # DELETE Request
 curl -X "DELETE" http://localhost:5555/delete/test
 ```
-### Note: I will make this more extensible so I can apply optional paramaters
+### Note: I will make this more extensible so I can apply optional paramaters.

+#### Now, I will work on the Swiftui Frontend to fetch the data and utilize the searchcontroller I just learned from the other projects